 Hotel guest satisfaction is driven by well-designed public spaces as much as sleeping rooms and service quality.
 Investments prioritizing flexibility and functionality maximize revenue and keep escalating costs at bay.
-Recent trends in guest behavior are outpacing the renovation cycle, encouraging owners to invest in public areas.
+Several recent trends in guest behavior are outpacing the renovation cycle, encouraging owners to invest in public areas:

 - While the growth in brands is expected to continue, flexibility and diversity in public area design affords guests options to customize their experience beyond brand and room type.
 Today’s travelers combine work and leisure travel and are likely to return to a hotel that can adapt to their needs.

 - A well-designed lobby is a differentiator that sets the tone for the entire stay.
 Spaces with diverse seating options equipped with technology and varying degrees of brightness, background noise and privacy encourage guests to stay longer and spend more.